rudesome/pulumi-import-state/readme.md

     - filter forks
 - (WIP) Import github repos to pulumi stack (based on name)

+---

 ## instruction:

-1. rename sample.env to .env and set your own PAT github api token:
+- rename sample.env to .env and set your github PAT:

 ```bash
 API_KEY="XXXXXXXXXXXXXXXXX"
 ```

-2. don't forget to set the pulumi code to keep the state as code configured
+---

 ## TODO:
-- Rework to module / pacakage
+- Rework to module / package
-- Let the user define the pulumi stack as argument..
+- Let the user define the pulumi stack (folder?) as argument..
 - Add more providers (Azure / AWS / Cloudflare / Kubernetes)